 My Recommended Top 10 Genealogy Blogs

 There are plenty of these top 10 lists already online.
-So you maybe asking yourself why is my list different to them all and why should I look at it?
+So, you may be asking yourself why is my list different from them all and why should I look at it?

 2. Ancestry Blog – Various Authors